2020s commodities boom: Crude oil and petroleum products

 Crude oil prices dropped dramatically during the first months of the COVID Pandemic (WTI went negative for a day) and production was cut in anticipation of a prolonged slowdown.
 Demand soon exceeded supply because of loose monetary policy causing a global energy crisis and prices to rise.
 Russia's invasion of Ukraine also resulted in price increases due to sanctions and trade restrictions.

-Jet Fuel
+Jet fuel

 Kerosene jet fuel refining has to compete with Diesel fuel and gasoline at the refineries when refining petroleum products.
 Jet fuel topped $5 a gallon in 2022.

 Kerosene heating oil #1

-Kerosene heating oil was approaching $4 dollars per gallon in March 2022.
+Kerosene heating oil was approaching $4 per gallon in March 2022.
 The EIA stopped reporting the data in March 2022.

 Diesel heating oil #2

 Diesel heating oil went from around $2 before the pandemic to almost $5 a gallon in 2022.
 The prices have peaked and are falling in 2022.